 - Report Number:

 - Page Count:

 - Subject/Key Words:

-This study provided evidence of the validity of redesigned TOEIC® test scores by linking them to test takers’ assessments of their ability to perform a variety of everyday English language activities.
+SUMMARY: After any test redesign project — such as the redesign of the TOEIC Listening and Reading test in 2006 — it is important to provide evidence that test scores can still be meaningfully interpreted.
+This study examined the relationship between scores on the redesign of the TOEIC Listening and Reading test and test takers' perceptions of their own English proficiency.
+Researchers found moderate correlations between the test scores and test takers' perceptions, providing evidence that scores on the redesigned TOEIC Listening and Reading tests are meaningful indicators of English ability.
+ABSTRACT: This study provided evidence of the validity of redesigned TOEIC test scores by linking them to test takers’ assessments of their ability to perform a variety of everyday English language activities.
 The relationships that were detected are practically meaningful ones.
 This paper is part of the Research Foundation for TOEIC: A Compendium of Studies, published by ETS in 2010.